shaunreichman/investment_tracker/docs/guidlines/PROJECT_CONTEXT.md

 **Why:** The original monolithic structure (`src/models.py`, `src/calculations.py`) became difficult to maintain as the project grew.

 **What changed:**
-- Organized code by business domain (fund, tax, entity, rates, investment_company)
+- Organized code by business domain (fund, tax, entity, rates, company)
 - Each domain has its own `models.py`, `calculations.py`, and `queries.py`
 - Shared utilities moved to `src/shared/`
 - Clear separation between domain logic and infrastructure